tczyczko/Lampp/README.md

 ## Requirements 🔧

-* Java 22 or higher, JavaFX 20.0.2 at highest (for HTML animated GIFs to show properly in Browser Help Panel.)
-Actually, Java 8 would probably compile and execute without need for separate JavaFX.
+* [Java](https://github.com/graalvm/graalvm-ce-builds/releases/) SDK 22 or higher, [JavaFX](https://gluonhq.com/products/javafx/) 20.0.2 at highest (for HTML animated GIFs to show properly in Browser Help Panel.)
+Actually, Java 8 would probably still compile and execute without need for separate JavaFX modules.
+A [Maven](https://maven.apache.org/) installation would be very useful, though not strictly necessary.

 ## Installation 🔌
 1. Press the **Fork** button (top right the page) to save copy of this project on your account.